zagui440s/personalCP/6-SQL/1-intro-sql-basic-schema-design/README.md

 ## Slides, Media, Tool

-- *We recommend using [drawsql](https://drawsql.app/) to visualize your data schema - you can import SQL files into it or directly write sql in the app*
+- *We recommend using [QuickDatabaseDiagrams](https://www.quickdatabasediagrams.com/) or [drawsql](https://drawsql.app/) to visualize your data schema - you can import SQL files into it or directly write sql in the app*

 - *We recommend using [ERDPlus](https://erdplus.com/) to create entity relationship diagrams.*